Still have questions about the internship stipend? Check out these FAQs:

 The primary purpose of the SISF is to provide financial assistance for students who have been offered an unpaid internship.
 However, you may have been offered a small travel stipend or stipend that clearly does not cover required living expenses. (e.g. You are offered a $200 travel stipend, but would still like assistance for housing, etc.) If this applies to your situation please email firstname.lastname@example.org to inquire about the possibility of applying for the stipend with the details of your internship compensation well in advance of the deadline.

-Kenyon does not support, fund, nor sponsor any student doing study or work in countries that are on the Federal Travel Warning List.
+Kenyon does not support, fund, nor sponsor any student doing study or work in countries that are on the Federal Travel Advisory List levels 3 or 4.

 If an applicant, who has been approved and awarded funding, has secured an internship in a country who suddenly experiences a travel warning, they must do the following.